Template 1

 INFORMATION

-The Full Blood Count (FBC) blood test, also known as a Complete Blood Count (CBC) or Haematology Profile, examines the components of blood, including red and white blood cells and platelets.
+The Full Blood Count (FBC) test, also known as a Complete Blood Count (CBC) or Haematology Profile, is a comprehensive examination of the key components of your blood.
+It evaluates red blood cells, white blood cells, and platelets, providing valuable insights into your overall health.

 Explore more about home liver function right here.